What Are the Courses on the British Open Rotation?

 Royal Troon Golf Club

-Located southwest of Glasgow, the Royal Troon Golf Club has hosted 9 British Opens to date.
+Located southwest of Glasgow, the Royal Troon Golf Club has hosted nine British Opens.
+Royal Troon will host the British Open in 2024, its first since 2016 when Henrik Stenson won.

 Royal Lytham & St Annes Golf Club